 2. Cold smoke at temperatures above 90° F (32°C).
 The ambient temperature will greatly affect the times when you can and can’t cold smoke, therefore, unless you live in Alaska (or somewhere with a similar climate) cold smoking can only be achieved during the winter months.

-3. Leave the smoker unattended.
+3. Leave the candle in the smoker, or leave the smoker unattended.
 Kids are wonderful, but curious creatures, so please keep them safe by ensuring that they (or any pets) cannot touch or interfere with the smoker whilst it is in use.

 These summary details have been prepared for information purposes only, and are designed to enhance your shopping experience on the Sous Chef website.
 While we have taken care in preparing this summary and believe it is accurate, it is not a substitute for your reading the product packaging and label prior to use.
 You should note that products and their ingredients are subject to change.